jpdery/moobile-core-doc/Source/Classes/Control/Button.md

 ### setLabel(label) {#setLabel}

 Sets the label using either a string or a [Moobile.Text](../Control/Moobile.Text) instance.
-When provided with a string, this methods creates a `Moobile.Text` object and assign the given string as its text.
+When provided with a string, this method creates a `Moobile.Text` object and assign the given string as its text.

 #### Parameters: